Aurelien-Pelissier/Medium/Rewinding the Universe to the Beginning of Time/README.md

-# Symmetry between the early and later universe, a look at the scale factor
+# Rewinding the Universe to the Beginning of Time

 This repository contains the code and ressources supporting the medium articles: